 Proper fitting climbing shoes make a difference.
 We are slightly biased here, but having shoes that work for you in helping you to stick to the rock will make all of your footwork efforts easier.
 Click here to check out our climbing shoe lineup.

 Like with hiking, a climber must have the right gear.
 Before climbing, get all the betas you can gather from guidebooks and sites like Moutain Project, and then put together your gear list.
 Some of the items to consider are:

 - Rope – which length does the route require?

-- Helmet – yes, many of the pros forgo this in the videos, but protecting your noggin can make the difference between a fall you walk away from with bruises and one that gets written about in the newspaper.
+- Helmet – yes, many pros forgo this in the videos, but protecting your noggin can make the difference between a fall you walk away from with bruises and one that gets written about in the newspaper.

 - Water + Snacks – bring more water than you think you’ll need and stay nourished.

-- A flashlight or headlamp in case it gets dark – getting caught out after dark happens frequently and it can get dangerous quickly without adequate light.
+- A flashlight or headlamp in case it gets dark – getting caught out after dark happens frequently and can get dangerous quickly without adequate light.

 If you’re like us, you’re ready to put these rock climbing techniques into practice.
-Remember, stay safe and be thoughtful about your energy and handholds.
+Remember, stay safe, and be thoughtful about your energy and handholds.